Profiting from the sale of an investment, such as rental property, land, or stock shares, will generate a capital gains tax liability.

 Defer Capital Gains With a 1031 Exchange

 A 1031 exchange allows investors to sell an investment property and roll the sale proceeds into a like-kind replacement property.
 By doing a 1031 exchange, you can defer your capital gains tax liability indefinitely.
-You can hold the asset or execute additional exchanges into other properties depending on your investment strategy.
+You can hold the asset or exchange for other properties depending on your investment strategy.
 If you bequeath your real property assets to your heirs upon your death, your beneficiaries will receive a one-time step-up in basis that can potentially eliminate any accrued capital gains tax liabilities.
 The rules for a successful 1031 exchange are complicated and follow a strict timeline.
 This strategy also requires help from a qualified intermediary.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.